pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 [Picture Blazej]

-Finally *1-800-MYGRAVE* by Erica Jewel and Dasha Ilina is an installation in the center of the room that imagines a call center where the visitor becomes a worker for a fictional company that provides a digital afterlife service.
+Finally *1-800-MYGRAVE* by Erica Jewel and Dasha Ilina is an installation in the center of the room that imagines a call center where the visitor becomes a worker for a fictional company that provides digital afterlife service.
+It is based on a video infomercial they made with Lina Schwarzenberg during the camp.
+In the

 ---